Van Life 101: How-To Guide for Living in a Van

 There are countless reasons to transition to a life on the road and these reasons differ for everyone.
-Whether you’re looking for a grand adventure or you want to save money, here are a few of our favorite reasons for why van life is awesome:
+Whether you’re looking for a grand adventure or you want to save money, here are a few of our favorite reasons for why van life is awesome.

 1. Freedom to travel and explore on your own schedule

 Van life gives you the freedom to explore the places you’ve always dreamed of visiting and to do so on your own schedule.
-Whether that’s visiting all of the National Parks or doing a slow cross-country road trip while visiting all 50 states, van life gives you the ultimate freedom to travel without time constraints, reservations, or agenda.
+Whether that’s visiting all of the National Parks or doing a slow cross-country road trip while visiting all 50 states, van life gives you the ultimate freedom to travel without time constraints, reservations, or agendas.